rohanmalhotracodes/smriti/README.md

 **[Cognee Cloud](https://www.cognee.ai)** — every job teaches the system, and every routing decision recalls what actually happened last time.

+**"Smriti turns dispatch from a one-time optimization problem into an operational memory system.
+It does not just route the nearest technician; it remembers what actually happened last time."**

 > Built for the Cognee **"The Hangover Part AI"** hackathon —
 > **Best Use of Cognee Cloud** track.